CreatorSiSo/hwp-02/readme.md

 ## Project Structure

 - `src/main.rs` cli for starting the DMX sequence (via USB) and music at the same time.
-- `src/DMX` on Arduino Nano, used for controlling the lights.
+- `src/DMX` for Arduino Nano, used for controlling the lights.
-- `src/serial` on ESP32-S3, used for testing the serial connection and remote control.
+- `src/serial` for ESP32-S3 and Arduino Nano, used for testing the serial connection and remote control.